 Wilmette has become the dining destination on the North Shore.
 A casual stroll through downtown Wilmette yields a host of excellent dining options, all within walking distance of many homes in east and central Wilmette.
 From classic urban eateries such as Nick’s and Valley Lodge to ethnic delights like Depot Nuevo, Trendy Taco, Koya Sushi House, Torino Ramen and Napolita Pizzeria & Wine Bar, many options exist including upscale options such as Pescadero Seafood & Oyster Bar.
 Casual pasta and pizza can be had at The Big Tomato or Lefty's Pizza Kitchen and the kids love stopping into Chuck Wagon for a hot dog and fries or Wilmette Subs for a toasty sandwich after school.
 If you have a craving for authentic French sweets and a desire to practice your French, check out Saint Roger Abbey Bakery.
 For fresh farm to table fare, check out Fuel near the Chase Bank building.
 Want to experience the taste of a Brooklyn bistro in your backyard?
-Visit Firefly on Green Bay Rd.
 Meet friends for a pre-dinner bottle of wine at The Bottle Shop or Wilmette Wine Cellars.

 Heading north to Plaza del Lago along the lakefront, the incomparable elegance of Convito Italiano adds charm to anyone’s meal out (or "in" as their extensive carryout market is fabulous).
 Of course if you are looking for your obligatory latte or green tea, head to Starbucks.

 The shops and restaurants on Linden near 4th Street offer additional options for a quick tasty meal, JP's Pizza & Grill.
 For freshly roasted coffee and scone lovers, there is Alchemy Coffee & Bake House.

 Breakfast is always a treat at Walker Bros.
 The Original Pancake House (on Green Bay Road), Hotcakes, Panera and the Ridgeview Grill also serve up an excellent satisfying meal for breakfast and beyond.
-For those morning rushes, grab your Joe and go from one of our many Starbuck's, or Alchemy (near the 4th and Linden line).
+For those morning rushes, don't forget Alchemy (near the 4th and Linden line).